All Episodes

 I need a dance partner.

-But I would uh I would cut uh McConnell a pass on this because he said uh I need a dance partner and he spent all night dancing with in a room he spent all night in a closed room dancing with Joe Biden.
+But I would cut McConnell a pass on this, because he said, I need a dance partner, and he spent all night dancing in a room.

 How many people have done that?

-You know, when Biden called Obama's decision to take out Osama Bin Laden, the toughest decision that anybody in the history of the planet has ever had to make ever.
+You know, when Biden called Obama's decision to take out Osama bin Laden the toughest decision that anybody in the history of the planet has ever had to make ever.

 I disagree.